 Recovery is rapid and the Police Service of Northern Ireland do not have strict post-surgery time limits for considering your application.
 As a general rule the Police Service of Northern Ireland like to see stable vision for about 3 months with no side effects (post-op) before offering a candidate employment.
 The candidate simply has to meet the standard when they present for health assessment.
 We cannot offer advice on the variety of laser eye surgery options available.

-The pre-employment Substance Misuse Test is normally conducted at the same time as the health assessment.
+The pre-employment Substance Misuse Test is normally conducted on the same day, following the health assessment.

-As per the Police (testing for Substance Misuse Regulations (Northern Ireland) 2008.
-The Police Service of Northern Ireland is committed to the provision of a safe, healthy and productive working environment, and does not in any way condone the misuse of drugs, whether illegal or prescribed.
-Any individual involved in the misuse of drugs exposes themselves to vulnerability in terms of corruption, blackmail and integrity and faces disciplinary and criminal consequences.
-As part of the recruitment process there is therefore a requirement for candidates to have a Substance Misuse Test.
+As per the Police (Testing for Substance Misuse Regulations (Northern Ireland) 2008.
+The Police Service of Northern Ireland is committed to the provision of a safe, healthy and productive working environment, and does not in any way condone substances misuse.

 This is the industry standard and in line with European Workplace Drug Testing Society legally defensible workplace drug testing guidance.